chadblack/history580/_posts/2013-09-10-flickr-and-wikipedia-a-great-historical-tool-or-potential-blow-to-the-profession.md

 ---
 published: true
 layout: post
-title: "Flickr and Wikipedia: A great historical tool or potential blow to the profession? "
+title: Flickr and Wikipedia: A great historical tool or potential blow to the profession?
 author: charleswalton2013
 ---